Modern Hebrew Language: Elementary (Postgraduate)

 - speak, read or write in Hebrew on a variety of topics, from everyday life to current events, history or culture

 This course will be taught over 20 weeks with a 5 hours per week in language classes.
-6 research seminars to be taken within SOAS during the academic year.
+10 research seminars to be taken within SOAS.
+Attendance to be proven by signature from chair and to be submitted to the Associate Dean for Masters by the last day of term 2.

 Scope and syllabus